About Isabelle Groc

 Isabelle Groc is a writer, conservation photographer, documentary filmmaker, book author, and speaker based in Vancouver, Canada.
 She focuses on environmental science, wildlife natural history and conservation, endangered species, marine mammals and ecosystems, climate change, and the changing relationships between people and the natural world.
 She aims to create stories that increase our understanding and awareness of conservation issues and inspire change.

-Originally from the South of France, Isabelle has a master’s degree from Columbia University Graduate School of Journalism and a Master in City Planning from the Massachusetts Institute of Technology.
+Originally from the South of France, Isabelle has a master’s degree from Columbia University Graduate School of Journalism, a Master in City Planning from the Massachusetts Institute of Technology, and the Diplôme de l’Institut d’Études Politiques de Paris.

-She also gives numerous public presentations for various audiences on species at risk, wildlife and conservation photography.
-She particularly enjoys presenting in the classroom and in the field, engaging audiences from Kindergarten to grade 12, and inspiring children and youth to connect to the natural world and protect endangered wildlife.
+She also gives numerous public presentations for various audiences on exploration, wildlife and conservation, photography and storytelling.
+She also enjoys presenting in the classroom and in the field, engaging audiences from Kindergarten to grade 12, and inspiring children and youth to connect to the natural world and protect endangered wildlife.
 She is a keynote speaker for various organizations and events.

-Isabelle’s stories and photographs have appeared in National Geographic News, BBC Wildlife, Canadian Wildlife, Scientific American, New Scientist, and many other publications worldwide.
+Isabelle’s stories and photographs have appeared in National Geographic News, BBC Wildlife, Canadian Geographic, the Guardian, Canadian Wildlife, Scientific American, New Scientist, and many other publications worldwide.

-Isabelle is the author of three award-winning non-fiction children’s books published by Orca Books: Gone is Gone: Wildlife under Threat with foreword by Jane Goodall (Fall 2019), Sea Otters: A Survival Story, with foreword by Dame Judi Dench and David F. Mills (April 2020) and Conservation Canines: How Dogs Work for the Environment with foreword by Anjelica Huston (September 2021).
+Isabelle is the author of four non-fiction children’s books published by Orca Books: Gone is Gone: Wildlife under Threat with foreword by Jane Goodall (Fall 2019), Sea Otters: A Survival Story, with foreword by Dame Judi Dench and David F. Mills (April 2020).
+Conservation Canines: How Dogs Work for the Environment with foreword by Anjelica Huston (September 2021), and A Hummingbird on my Balcony (April 2025).

 Isabelle was awarded several environmental reporting fellowships, including the Sagebrush Country Institute fellowship from the Institute for Journalism and Natural Resources, the Puget Sound Institute for Journalism and Natural Resources fellowship, the Scripps Howard Institute on the Environment fellowship, and the Great Waters Institute fellowship from the Institutes for Journalism and Natural Resources.
 In 2019, Isabelle was awarded the Guerry Beam Memorial Reporting Award by the Institute for Journalism and Natural Resources to cover kelp conservation in California.
 She has also received three COMPASS journalist fellowships in 2011, 2014, and 2015.
 In 2011 Isabelle was awarded a Silver Award in the Public Issues category by the International Regional magazine Association (IRMA) Awards for her article “Orca Encounters” published in British Columbia Magazine.